• Art Magazine

 José Vasconcelos, the then Minister of Education Mexico, played a crucial role in coordinating these orders.
 Artists such as Diego Rivera, José Clemente Orozco and David Alfaro Siqueiros - who later became known as "Los Tres Grandes" - shaped the walls of public buildings with their impressive works and thus contributed to the realization of a unique visual language, which still has effect today.

-In 1921 David Alfaro Siqueiros the manifesto of the plastic artists in America , in which he reaffirmed the newly created artistic style after the revolution.
-He emphasized the need for art in the possession of the people and a Mirrors of the stories of the indigenous population of Mexico.
-Siqueiros demanded one
+In 1921, David Alfaro Siqueiros the Manifesto of the Plastic Artists of the Americas , in which he vehemently affirmed the newly emerging artistic style after the revolution.
+He emphasized the necessity for art to be the property of the people and a reflection of the histories of Mexico's indigenous population.
+Siqueiros called for a

 Monumental and heroic art, human and public art ”,